stepcut/isomaniac/README.md

 the text input field.

 The `update'` function looks at the `action` and updates the `model` accordingly.
-For the `remote` action we are using simple string types in this example.
+For the `remote` action we are using simple string values in this example.
 A more robust example would use a shared data type for communication.